Lee's new book, Directing Actors: A Practical Aesthetics Approach will be published by Taylor & Francis spring 2021.

 Widely regarded as one of the country’s best acting teachers, Lee was profiled in Qualified Acting Coaches: NY.
 He has taught at many prestigious institutions over the years, including: NYU Tisch School of the Arts, the NYU School of Continuing and Professional Studies (Associate Professor), The Atlantic Theater Company Acting School (Master Teacher), The New World School of the Arts in Miami (Visiting Professor), AMDA, and the Studio School of Media, Film & the Performing Arts.

 Lee also lectured at the annual Screen Actor’s Guild Conservatory Summer Seminar, and was recently honored to be chosen to give a series of post-graduate lectures on independent filmmaking at the prestigious University of California, Riverside Creative Writing MFA program.
 He also mentored MFA candidates' thesis feature film scripts.
-Lee also taught filmmaking, directing, screenwriting, and lectured on film genre at the Los Angeles Film School.
+Lee also taught filmmaking, directing, screenwriting, and lectured on film genre and cultural aesthetics at the Los Angeles Film School.

 Lee is one of the world’s leading experts on Practical Aesthetics, the acting technique originally developed by David Mamet and described in Lee's book, A Practical Handbook For The Actor.
 The Handbook is the #1 best-selling textbook ever published, (over 325,000 copies sold), and is required reading in hundreds of theatre programs, including NYU, Skidmore, USC, Villanova, SMU, The University of North Carolina School of the Arts, The New World School of the Arts, and many others.
 The Handbook is also the #1 acting title on Amazon.com, and has been translated into Dutch, Japanese, Turkish, and Chinese.

 Lee is an active Hollywood filmmaker.
-He recently produced the feature film Bachelor Lions, which starred David Arquette, Jon Lovitz, Robert Davi, Mitchel Musso, and James Maslow for RiverRock Films.
+He produced the feature film Bachelor Lions, which starred David Arquette, Jon Lovitz, Robert Davi, Mitchel Musso, and James Maslow for RiverRock Films.
 He continues to work with RiverRock and Curation Films on numerous other projects as a writer/producer.

 Lee wrote and directed the independent TV pilot Crime Share for Route 17 Productions.
 He was also the director and co-creator of Inside Private Lives, the hit theatrical show that was the LA Weekly Pick of the Week, recommended twice by LA Times, received a rave in NY Times, and out of over 2,000 shows placed in the Top 10 at The Edinburgh Theatre Festival.